Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 For my second attempt at representing two-qubit states, I tried to address the three problems with the first idea.

-First, I dropped the seperable-state indicators.
+First, I dropped the separable-state indicators.
 They were totally redundant with the Bloch sphere representation of the individual qubits anyways.
 If you want to see the individual qubit Bloch vectors, Quirk already has a Bloch sphere display for that.